bitrise-io/devcenter/docs/caching/about-caching.md

 !!! note "Default branch"
     You can see which is your __default branch__ if you click the `Settings` tab of your app.

 If a build was started with a code push, the cache will be available on the push branch and will be pulled from the same push branch.
 If you start a Pull Request (PR), the cache of the PR source branch will be pulled and pushed to the same source branch.
-In case of a tag event, there is no code change so there is nothing to cache.
+In the case of a tag event, there is no code change so there is nothing to cache.